Yana205/QueenB-template-2025/README.md

-# QueenB - Mentor-Mentee Matching Platform
+# BeeMentor by QueenB - Mentor-Mentee Matching Platform
 A full-stack web application for connecting mentors and mentees in the tech industry.

 Built with Node.js, Express, React, Material UI, and MongoDB.